Continuum of Excellence

 Whether your museum is already accredited or taking the first step in its professional journey, the Continuum of Excellence provides multiple entry points and customized assistance for all museums to reach higher levels of recognition.

 Unsure of where to start?
-Use our Getting Started Guide.
+Unsure of where to start?
+Use Which Excellence Program is Right for My Organization and our Getting Started Guide.

 The new multi-program structure offers opportunities for various levels of assessment, feedback and recognition that build on one another.